Logo goes

 T9 Special Operations 2

-T0 Electrical, Antenna Structure and RF Safety Practices 6
+T0 Electrical, Antenna Structure, and RF Safety Practices 6

-Succesful candidates should be familiar (very familiar) with the following:
+Successful candidates should be familiar (very familiar) with the following:

 I passed the test, what is my callsign?